-DECLARATION OF INDEPENDENCE BY SIMON SCALZO TO THE DIRECTORS OF REWARDLE HOLDINGS LIMITED
+AUDITOR'S INDEPENDENCE DECLARATION UNDER S 307C OF THE CORPORATIONS ACT 2001 TO THE DIRECTORS OF REWARDLE HOLDINGS LIMITED

-As lead auditor of Rewardle Holdings Limited for the year ended 30 June 2015, I declare that, to the best of my knowledge and belief, there have been:
+I declare that, to the best of my knowledge and belief, during the year ended 30 June 2016, there have been:

-- 1. No contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - 2.
-No contraventions of any applicable code of professional conduct in relation to the audit.
+- i. no contraventions of the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - ii. no contraventions of any applicable code of professional conduct in relation to the audit.